-Note: Glacier Point Road is closed to vehicle traffic for 2022 and will reopen in 2023 with delays.
+Note: Glacier Point Road will reopen in July 2023 with delays.
 Hikers interested in accessing the Glacier Point Road attractions can still do so by foot.
-Find out more about the Glacier Point Road Closure and some alternative destinations to consider.

 See & Do